 New Jersey collects special excise taxes on the sale of all types of alcohol, subdivided into specific taxes on wine, beer, and liquor (hard alcohol other then wine and beer).
 Alcohol taxes are sometimes collectively referred to as "sin taxes", which also include excise taxes on cigarettes, gambling, drugs, and certain other items.

 Please note that the IRS also collects a federal excise taxes on alcoholic beverages, which are included separately from New Jersey's alcohol taxes in the final purchase price.

-The New Jersey excise tax on liquor is $5.50 per gallon, higher then 50% of the other 50 states.
-New Jersey's excise tax on Spirits is ranked #25 out of the 50 states.
+The New Jersey excise tax on liquor is $5.50 per gallon, lower then 52% of the other 50 states.
+New Jersey's excise tax on Spirits is ranked #26 out of the 50 states.
 The New Jersey liquor tax applies to all hard alcohol (alchoholic beverages other then beer and wine), and is already included in the purchase price by the retailer.